The Rose (film): Plot

 Determined to reunite with Huston, Rose searches for him in a red light district of Memphis with PFC Mal, a military member whom she met in Texas.
-She subsequently appoints Mal as her security escort, and the two travel to Rose's hometown Jacksonville, Florida, where Rudge has booked her a hometown reunion show.
-Upon arriving, Rose shows Mal her childhood home, her high school, and other local landmarks from her childhood.
-Arriving at the stadium for afternoon rehearsals for her concert, Rose repeats her intention to take a one-year break from performing, leading Rudge to tell her she will be in breach of contract.
+She subsequently appoints Mal as her security escort, and the two travel to Rose's hometown Jacksonville, where Rudge has booked her a hometown reunion show.
+Upon arriving, Rose shows Mal her childhood home, her high school and other local landmarks from her childhood.
+Arriving at the stadium for afternoon rehearsals, Rose repeats her intention to take a one-year break from performing, leading Rudge to tell her she will be in breach of contract.
 Rudge proceeds to fire her, though unbeknownst to Rose, this is only a ploy to ensure that she performs the show.
 A distraught Rose is met by Huston, who has traveled to Jacksonville to reunite with her.

 Believing her concert is cancelled, Rose decides to run away and start a new life with Huston.
 That night, she takes Huston on a tour of local bars and clubs she used to frequent prior to becoming famous, recklessly drinking and indulging in barbiturates and heroin.
 At one bar, Huston becomes jealous when a male patron harasses Rose as she performs, and he begins a fight.
 After, Rudge reaches Rose on her car phone and convinces her to return for the concert.
 She acquiesces, and her decision to appease Rudge causes Huston to give up on the relationship and leave town.
 Later that night, after performing the opening song of her long-awaited homecoming concert, Rose collapses onstage and dies of an overdose.

+The movie ends with a closing scene of Rose's parents and Mal at a garage, following a member of the press who is following Rose's tragic death.
+After taking pictures from Rose as a kid, and some clips she gathered from Billy Ray, Mal turns the lights off as they leave and the garage, along with Rose's memories and photographs, goes dark.